Prompto Argentum: Concept and design

 The leader of the localiation team Dan Inoue based the English version of Prompto on the titular protagonist of Ferris Bueller's Day Off.
 When he first read for Prompto, Daymond realized that he represents the archetype of an upbeat stock character frequently used as a trope in the Final Fantasy series.
 Daymond and Inoue agreed that it was important to focus on presenting his relatability as a character, and Daymond decided not to consistently portray him as straightforward comedy relief throughout the entirety of his story arc, even though that is the character's designated role within the context of the game's narrative.
 Daymond felt that Prompto's characterization in the English localization ended up being more "grounded and human" compared to the original Japanese recording.
 While he acknowledged that XV is at its core a coming-of-age story for Noctis, Daymond said Prompto also undergoes a journey of self discovery himself for the duration of the game's narrative.

 Prompto proved to be the starting point for Brotherhood, as he is producer Akio Ofuji's favorite character.
 Ofuji conceived the series based around wanting to expand upon a backstory surrounding his difficult childhood created during the game's development.
 Drawing from the character sheets created by the writers of XV, he created Prompto's scenario for Brotherhood from his background characteristics like his childhood obesity and loneliness.
 Another project centered on Prompto was Final Fantasy XV: VR Experience, a tech demo for a virtual reality (VR) simulation video game.
 At E3 2016, players had the opportunity to assume Prompto's perspective using a PlayStation VR headset, where they were driven around the game's world and could engage enemies in shooting sections.
-Originally slated to become available for free at an unspecified date following the release of XV, by August 2017 Square Enix announced that VR Experience would no longer be released to the public as the developers wanted to avoid a thematic overlap with the then-upcoming Episode Prompto, which also features Prompto as its titular lead character.
+Originally slated to become available for free at an unspecified date following the release of XV, by August 2017 VR Experience was not released to the public as the developers wanted to avoid a thematic overlap with the then-upcoming Episode Prompto, which also features Prompto as its titular lead character.
 The project was reworked from a first-person shooter scenario into a fishing simulation title, Monster of the Deep: Final Fantasy XV.